Montreal Science Centre reopens

-The perpetual search for fun family activities just got a little bit easier: the Montreal Science Centre in the Old Port is reopening to the public on September 23.
-The centre’s four permanent exhibition halls will welcome a limited number of visitors at any one time as will the IMAX®TELUS theatre.
-Here’s what you can see and do when when the centre reopens:
+The perpetual search for fun family activities just got a little bit easier: the Montreal Science Centre in the Old Port reopened to the public on September 23 and currently has four exhibitions and two IMAX®TELUS films for everyone to enjoy.

 Permanent exhibition halls: